contentauth/c2pa-python/examples/README.md

 # Python example code

-The `examples` directory contains some small examples of using the Python library.
+The `examples` directory contains some small examples of using this Python library.
 The examples use asset files from the `tests/fixtures` directory, save the resulting signed assets to the temporary `output` directory, and display manifest store data and other output to the console.

 ## Signing and verifying assets